Predict the chemical formula of the ionic compound formed between... | Channels for Pearson+

 Textbook QuestionTextbook Question

-Predict the chemical formula of the ionic compound formed between the following pairs of elements: (b) K and S
+Predict the chemical formula of the ionic compound formed between the following pairs of elements: (a) Al and F

 Verified Solution